python/cpython/Doc/howto/clinic.rst

 Your converter class should be named :samp:`{ConverterName}_converter`.
-By following this convention, your converter class will be automatically registered with Argument Clinic, with its *converter name* being be the name of your converter class with the ``_converter`` suffix stripped off.
+By following this convention, your converter class will be automatically registered with Argument Clinic, with its *converter name* being the name of your converter class with the ``_converter`` suffix stripped off.

 Instead of subclassing :py:meth:`!CConverter.__init__`,